AmandaStahlberg/chinook-ass2/README.md

 This readme file provides the instructions and requirements for creating and manipulating a SQL database using PostgreSQL in PgAdmin.
 The assignment is divided into two parts, Appendix A and Appendix B.

 ## Appendix A: SQL scripts to create database
 In this part, we were required to create several SQL scripts that can be run to create a database, set up tables, add relationships, and populate the tables with data.
 The database theme is superheroes, and it's called `SuperheroesDb`.
 The scripts are written in PgAdmin through the query tool.
-You can find the scripts to Appendix A in the SCRIPTFOLDER
+You can find the scripts to Appendix A in the [sql-script folder](https://github.com/AmandaStahlberg/chinook-ass2/tree/master/sql-script).

 ### Requirements
 * Create a database in PgAdmin called Superheroes